edap/yourub/README.md

 ### Available parameters
 `:query` String, example `aliens`

-`:id` Sting, a valid youtube video id, example `NisCkxU544c`.
-If this parameter is set, tha others are ignored

 `:country` String, one or more alpha-2 country codes [ISO 3166-1](http://www.iso.org/iso/country_codes/iso_3166_code_lists/country_names_and_code_elements.htm), example `US` or `IT, DE`.
 The default one is `US`

 `:category` String, example `comedy`.
 It accept the wildcard `all`, that retrieves videos for all the category for the given nation, or the default one (US) if no one is given